 It is notable that the A6400 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1300D does not feature such a mic input.

 The A6400 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1300D vs Sony A6400

 So what is the bottom line?
 Is there a clear favorite between the Canon 1300D and the Sony A6400?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.